do...

-The fabric’s low energy build is constructed of materials and labour sourced within 20-minutes of the site.
+The buildings fabric is constructed of materials and labour sourced within 20-minutes of the site.
 A majority of the aluminium sheets for the roof were salvaged and repaired, – installed in a double decker system to render any remaining pinholes inconsequential.
 The space is finished in a plain plaster inscribed with concentric doodles.
+The architecture draws on the passive sensibilities that deepen experience within building.
+The position of mature trees on site guide the form play, enhancing shading and an optimal orientation for thermal advantage.
+The fenestration aids cross-ventilation and stack-effect, with hot air out of the building through windows at high levels.

 experiences...